 Tutorial: Building Plain-Text Track Files

-This tutorial will teach you how to build or edit track files in plain-text format.
-Until it is completed, please feel free to contact me with any questions you might have about the topics listed below.
+This tutorial will show you how to build or edit track files in plain-text format.
+Please feel free to contact me with any questions you might have about the topics listed below.

 1: A simple track file